BMI Calculator for Women – Body Mass Index

 How to use and interpret the BMI for women calculator

-Whether you have read all the text above or have just jumped to this section to use the BMI calculator for females, we will now teach you how to operate the calculator, and how to interpret its results.
+Whether you have read all the text above or just jumped to this section to use the BMI calculator for females, we will now teach you how to operate the calculator and interpret its results.
 First things first, let's answer the question "what is my BMI?" using our calculator:

-- Input your height.
-BMI is calculated using meters, but you can use any units and the calculator will convert them for you.
+Input your height.
+BMI is calculated using meters, but you can use any unit, and the calculator will convert them for you.

-- You will get the results for your BMI and BMI prime automatically, as well as your WHO BMI category.
+You will automatically get the results for your BMI and BMI Prime, as well as your WHO BMI category.
 If that's all you care about, you're done.

-Theoretically, this means that you have a little extra weight that you should think of getting rid of if you want to get down to your ideal weight, but, before you go rushing to start a diet, think carefully.
+Theoretically, this means that you have a little extra weight that you should consider getting rid of if you want to get down to your ideal weight, but before you rush to start a diet, think carefully.
 First of all, where is that extra weight coming from?
-Is it body fat, lean mass or maybe it's just water in your body?
-Answering these questions correctly is very important and can be tricky since all components have different density.
+Is it body fat or lean mass, or maybe it's just water in your body?
+Answering these questions correctly is very important and can be tricky since all components have different densities.
 As a starting point, we recommend you use our calculators mentioned with underlined words.

 Healthy BMI for women: how bad is to be in the obese BMI range?

-We will now show you some data from a correlational study between the BMI for women and mortality rate.
-As we can see, there is a strong correlation between having a not ideal BMI for women and a high mortality rate.
+We will now show you some data from a correlational study between the BMI for women and the mortality rate.
+As we can see, a strong correlation exists between having a not ideal BMI for women and a high mortality rate.
 Does it mean that an unhealthy BMI kills?
-Well, we do not know for certain, since correlation doesn't imply causation but it would seem that it is much safer to have a normal BMI for women (18.5 - 25), which shouldn't come as a surprise.
+Well, we do not know for certain since correlation doesn't imply causation, but it would seem that it is much safer to have a normal BMI for women (18.5-25), which shouldn't come as a surprise.

-For example, as we age, our metabolisms degrades and it becomes much easier to put on weight than it was before.
-If you think about it, it's much harder to find an old person that has a healthy weight.
+For example, as we age, our metabolisms degrade, and it becomes much easier to put on weight than it was before.
+If you think about it, it's much harder to find an old person with a healthy weight.
 People tend to be overweight or underweight as they grow up, compared to their younger years.
-In any case, it is much better to play it safe and try to stay in an ideal and healthy BMI range for women, since there's nothing to win by having extreme BMI values, and there's a lot to lose.
+In any case, it is much better to play it safe and try to stay in an ideal and healthy BMI range for women since there's nothing to win by having extreme BMI values, and there's a lot to lose.

 Differences between male and female BMI percentiles

-However, if you look at women, their body shapes change dramatically, even between people with the same proportions of body fat and muscle.
-For example, the size of the bust, the shape, and proportion between hips and waist.
+However, if you look at women, their body shapes change dramatically, even among people with the same proportions of body fat and muscle.
+For example, the bust size, shape, and proportion between hips and waist.
 Even women's legs tend to differ much more from one female to another than they do for men.
 What does this mean for BMI charts for women?
 It means a big disparity.